TheolZacharopoulos/uva-software-evolution/series-2/README.md

 #### 2. Visualization
 - HTML file which visualizes the detected clones (The javascript library D3.js is used here.)
 - Supports: navigation between the clones, between the clone pairs

-### The Visualization (Wheel):
-1. The file detail view:
-Shows all the files grouped by folders/packages, that include clones with:
-    - clone code percentage
-    - number of clones
-    - type of clones

-2. The Clone pair view
-By selecting a file f, this view shows clones pair (fc) files of a selected file from the file detail view.

-3. Code detail view
-By selecting a code clone g, of a file, this view shows the two snippets allowing you to compare them.
-Left is the original f, and right is the clone g.
-This view uses code highlighting to emphasize the clones.